 Declines

-- There are problems with the API parameters or payment data.
+- There are issues with the API parameters or payment data

-- Ansa blocked payments due to risk assessment.
+- Ansa blocks a payment due to risk assessment

 Incorrect API parameters and payment data

 Ansa APIs offer a comprehensive guide to error codes and decline categories.
-Merchants can use this guide to manage payment declines and show useful messages to their customers.
+Use this guide to manage payment declines and communicate useful messages to customers.

 Issuer Declines